-If the vehicle has a front center airbag, it is in the inboard side of the driver seatback.
+The front center airbag is in the inboard side of the driver seatback.

 Driver Side Shown, Passenger Side Similar

 The driver and front outboard passenger seat-mounted side impact airbags are in the side of the seatbacks closest to the door.